 The hamsters were sacrificed 19 days after fibrosarcoma cell inoculation.
 Before animal sacrification, intraperitoneal dose of 90 mg/kg pentobarbital was applied.
-The hamsters were evaluated for sleep into coma at 5 min by combined methods, such as a toe pinch, lack of respiration and lack of answer on palpation.
+The hamsters were evaluated for sleep into coma at 5 minutes by combined methods, such as a toe pinch, lack of respiration and lack of reaction on palpation.
 Immediately after confirmation of loss of consciousness, total cardiac exsanguination was performed.
 Depending on animal weight, the volume of blood extracted was 3-5.5 ml.
-2-3 ml of the obtained blood was subjected to biochemical and hematological analyses.
-After exsanguination and life deprivation, main organs (brain, heart, lungs, kidneys, liver, stomach, intestine) were excised for pathological, histological and toxicological examination.
+Two to three milliliters of the blood obtained was subjected to biochemical and hematological analyses.
+After exsanguination and life deprivation, main organs (brain, heart, lungs, kidneys, liver, stomach, intestine) were excised for pathological, histological, and toxicological examination.
 At the time of sacrifice, the weights of the animals were documented.
 All hamsters were in a good state during experiments, and none of the animals were euthanized before the end of the examination.
 During the experiment, the fibrosarcoma diameters and the tumor burdens were measured daily using calipers.
-The next formula for ellipsoid volume was used: volume= $4\pi abc/3$, where a, b and c are ellipsoid halfdiameters.
+The next formula for ellipsoid volume was used: volume = $4\pi abc/3$, where a, b, and c are ellipsoid half-diameters.
 After animal life deprivation, the cancers were excised, weighed and tumor diameters were exactly determined.
 The exact cancer volume was obtained by determination of the water level in a graduated cylinder before and after the submergence of the tumor (commonly used water volume displacement method).

-In all experiments, drugs were dissolved in water and daily administered to animals in 1 ml/100 g body mass.
-Doses were < 50% of oral median lethal LD50 for hamsters and equivalent to human doses (by normalization to surface area).
+In all the experiments, the drugs were dissolved in water and daily administered to animals in 1 ml/100 g body mass doses.
+The doses were < 50% of oral median lethal LD{50} for hamsters and equivalent to human doses (by normalization to surface area).

 The relative tumor weight (tumor burden) was calculated as tumor mass and animal body weight ratio.
 The tumor density was determined as density=mass/volume.
-The tumor surface area (S) was determined using the formula from three ellipsoid half diameters (a, b and c): S= $4\pi \{ [(ab)^{1.6}+(ac)^{1.6}+(bc)^{1.6}]/3 \}^{1/1.6}$.
+The tumor surface area (S) was determined using the formula from three ellipsoid half diameters (a, b, and c): $S = 4\pi \{[(ab)^{1.6} + (ac)^{1.6} + (bc)^{1.6}]/3\}^{1/1.6}$.